chriskrycho/v4.chriskrycho.com/content/theology/2014-01-31_devotions.md

 Title: Not Simple
-Summary: Jesus is not simple.
+Description: Jesus is not simple.
 He never was.
 We too often try to fit him into a neat box—but he will not be boxed in.
 Date: 2014-01-31 20:55
 Author: Chris Krycho
 Tags: devotions